greg-martinez44/greg-martinez44.github.io/about-me.md

 I've done plenty of data engineering.
 I've created pipelines for our recent Unity migration and helped practices transfer large amounts of data from one account to another.

-But I also play support; I help the technical writing team with MCP documentation and beyond; I help with AI engineering and building chatbots; and I help cloud engineering efforts for MCP to update scripts and workflows.
+But I do much more than just pipelines.
+I've helped support users with their cloud infrastructure.
+I've helped the Knowledge Managemnt team with MCP documentation and myriad other topics.
+I've helped explore our AI use cases in OpenAI and in Databricks.

 I would like to focus more on technical writing.
 I have plans to work on some more detailed documentation for working in Databricks.
 I also have plans to extend our AI offerings both through Azure OpenAI and Databricks's model.